dharmit009/GoSafe/README.md

-# GOPASS
+# GoSafe

-*Gopass* is a password manager created using Golang and FyneGUI.
+*GoSafe* is a password manager created using Golang and FyneGUI.
 It uses Advance Encryption Standard 128-bit to store and manage the passwords.

 ![][1]